lankydan/lankydanblog-jamstack/content/blog/2022/kotlin/ktor-rest-api/index.md

 Bam.
 There you have it.
 A web server running with Ktor and Netty.
 Ok, yes, it doesn't really do anything, but we'll expand on this in the following sections.

 The code is pretty self-explanatory.
 The only piece worth highlighting is the `Application.module` function.
-The `module` parameter of `embeddedServer` requires an `Application.() -> Unit` function to be provided that configures the server and is going to be the _main_ entry pont into the server code.
+The `module` parameter of `embeddedServer` requires an `Application.() -> Unit` function to be provided that configures the server and will be the _main_ entry point into the server code.

 In the following sections, we will expand the contents of `Application.module` so that your web server actually does something worthwhile.

 ### Routing

-At the moment, all incoming requests will be rejected since there are no endpoints to handle them.
+All incoming requests will be rejected at the moment since there are no endpoints to handle them.
 By setting up the routing, you can specify valid paths that requests can travel along and the functions that will process the requests when they reach their destinations.

 This is done inside of a `Routing` block (or multiple `Routing` blocks).
 Inside of a block, routes to different endpoints are set up: